Student Forms

 The faculty member shall not have the right to suspend or expel a student.
 That authority is reserved for the Dean, Student Success and Sparks Campus and the College Judiciary Committee.
 If the faculty member believes that the improper conduct should be subject to greater punishment, or additional punishment, then the case should be referred to the Dean, Student Success and Sparks Campus for disciplinary review.

-- In any situation where a student is alleged to have committed academic dishonesty of any nature, the faculty member making the allegation shall within three (3) working days after the alleged wrongful act or the faculty member’s first knowledge of the act, give the student written notice of the allegation in the form of a Disciplinary Action by Faculty Member, and give the student the opportunity to respond to each allegation made.
+In any situation where a student is alleged to have committed academic dishonesty of any nature, the faculty member making the allegation shall, within three (3) working days after the alleged wrongful act or the faculty member’s first knowledge of the act, give the student written notice of the allegation and give the student the opportunity to respond to each allegation made (Appendix A – Academic Dishonesty).

-- Any student against whom a sanction is imposed by a faculty member as a result of an allegation of academic dishonesty shall have the right to appeal the sanction to the Dean, Student Success and Sparks Campus.
-The appeal must be filed with the Dean within five (5) working days after the student is first made aware of the date that the decision has been made to impose a sanction and must include:
+Any student against whom a sanction is imposed by a faculty member as a result of an allegation of academic dishonesty shall have the right to appeal the sanction to the Dean, Student Success and Sparks Campus by completing the Appeals Request from on the College’s website page titled Complaint & Disciplinary Procedures.
+The appeal must be filed electronically with the Dean within five (5) working days after the student is first made aware of the date that the decision has been made to impose a sanction, and must include:

 - a copy of the faculty member’s written allegations of academic dishonesty;